You’re Hired: How to Find the Right Pest Control Pro for Your Home

 Keep Records of Your Pest Control Visits

-Keep records of anything and everything when the pro visits for a service call.
+Keep records of anything and everything when the exterminator visits for a service call.
 Mark down the hours they worked, the progress made in eliminating bugs, and any comments the technician makes regarding your service needs.
 This information isn’t always needed but could come in handy down the road if there’s a dispute.

-Preparing for a Pest Control Visit
+Preparing for a Visit From the Exterminator

 A man cleans his home

-Photo: katleho Seisa/E+/Getty Images
+Photo: katleho Seisa / E+ / Getty Images

 So you settled on a technician and eagerly await their visit—and an end to your bug problem.
 What should you do before the appointment to ensure a successful outcome?
 Follow these general guidelines.